Family Loans: How to Borrow and Lend With Family

 Generally, lenders want to help somebody they love—and that’s a good start.
 But there are several other ways to help, including simply gifting the money and cosigning on a loan.

 If you give the money to your family member with no expectation of getting repaid, things are much simpler.
 However, you might actually need that money someday, and you might want your family member to be responsible for their own expenses.
-That said, some people suggest that you should never lend to family unless you’re (even in secret) okay with never getting repaid.
+That said, some people suggest that you should never lend to family unless you’re (even in secret) OK with never getting repaid.

 You could also cosign a loan and help the borrower get approved.
 Your income and credit might be enough to do the trick.
 However, your credit is at risk when you cosign, and you might not be willing to take that risk.